by Dave Elger

 Echinacea: Echinacea was first used by Native Americans for things like insect and snake bites.
 Today, this herb is a popular remedy for fighting colds and flu symptoms, especially in Germany.
 So far, the studies on this herb offer mixed results at best, and most clinical researchers remain unconvinced that it works.

 Propolis: Propolis is a substance used by bees to construct their hives that help block out bacteria and viruses.
 It contains amino acids, vitamins, and minerals with antioxidant properties.
 A small number of studies have found that propolis extract can reduce severity of cold symptoms in humans.

 Hydrogen peroxide: Dr. Joseph Mercola, author of Total Health Program, recommends a few drops of 3% hydrogen peroxide in each ear within 12-14 hours of the onset of cold or flu symptoms.
 This one was introduced in Germany in the 1930s, and while the internet is full of testimonials, I could not find any supporting clinical studies.

 One problem associated with using natural remedies may be related to purity.
 ConsumerLab, an independent company that routinely tests over the counter products not evaluated by the Food and Drug Administration, has reported significant variance from the labels in many of these products including echinacea, zinc, and garlic.
 Natural remedies derived from plants also have the potential to be contaminated.

-Remember, antibiotics will not work against a virus.
-If you decide on a natural remedy, the sooner you start taking it after the onset of symptoms, the more likely it is going to work.
+Remember, antibiotics don’t work against a virus.
+If you decide on a natural remedy, the sooner you start taking it after the onset of symptoms, the more likely it’s going to work.